CROPSCAN, Inc.

 Disadvantages:

-- White card must be carried in field and recalibration readings must be taken periodically to compensate for sunangle changes.
+- White panel must be carried in field and recalibration readings must be taken periodically to compensate for sunangle changes.

 - Less convenient and takes time away from field readings.